prisconapoli/mercury/README.md

 ### Technology Stack
 As last step, I have investigated the best Technology to develop what I had in mind.
 I ended up to develop M3rcury with Python and Flask.
 Flask is a largely adopted microframework to build web applications.
 It is well documented (tons of tutorials, book and videos onlines) and well integrated with a large number of extensions to support typical use cases, e.g. web forms, databases, working queue, caching, test automation.
-Below the M3rcury technology stack.
+Below the technology stack used in the application.

 ###### Front-end
 - Flask-WTF + Bootstrap + Font Awesome for the web pages